AlhusseinZaghloul/Playwright-Test-Automation-Framework-for-Nawy/README.md

   2. **Submit Need expert advice form**: Submits the form with random data and confirms the success message contains "Thank You".

 **Usage**: Validates the About page's core functionality in an automated, repeatable manner.

-### Notes

-- The About page is assumed to be accessible at `/about-us` with specific elements (e.g., header, form fields).
-Adjust locators in `AboutPage.ts` if the page structure changes.
-- Fresh test data is generated for each test run to avoid data conflicts and ensure consistency.
-- Screenshots and traces in the Playwright report aid in debugging About page test failures.